0xjessel/calchat/README_CalChat.txt

 ---------------------------------------
 Youtube Walkthrough URL (not to exceed 2 minutes):

-Working Prototype URL (optional, but highly recommended): http://calchat.net:3000
+Working Prototype URL (optional, but highly recommended): http://calchat.net:3000 (wait!! did you modify your hosts file to run CalChat locally? if so, please comment or delete the modification in your hosts file so you can view our working prototype)

 ---------------------------------------
 TECHNICAL ASPECT